AndrewCLu/zk-waitlist-website/README.md

 - Update waitlist contract state fetch to not change if there is a new waitlist contract
 - Add confirm stage to reset waitlist
+- Add redeemer address to proof to prevent frontrunning

 ## Improvements
 - Update readme in both repos